-It goes without saying that a good sport premium page contains all the statutory requirements as listed in the school website requirements guide.
-But, like so many other statutory pages, schools are often guilty of creating a complaint page instead of an engaging, interesting AND compliant page.
+A good school website sport premium page contains all the statutory requirements as listed in the school website requirements guide.
+But, like so many other statutory pages, schools are often guilty of creating a compliant page instead of an engaging, interesting AND compliant page.

 Your sport premium funding is a fantastic thing to share on your website.
-Compliance with statutory requirements can be transformed into something more exciting and engaging that involves the whole of your school community.
-Evidence the impact of sports premium funding by more than just a paper based report on what you did over the past year.
+Compliance with statutory requirements can be transformed into something more exciting and engaging that involves the whole school community.
+Therefore, you should evidence the impact of sports premium funding by more than just a paper-based report on what you did over the past year.

 There are some great ways to take your page to the next level.
 Here are some ideas:

-- Action shots - why not include an image (or even better a gallery of images) that evidence the impact of your funding.
+- Action shots - include an image (or even better a gallery of images) that evidences the impact of your funding.
 Action shots of after school clubs and other exciting activities always look great.
 Children often have big bright smiles or a look of determination that comes out more naturally when they are focused on a task they love!

-- News/Events/Blogs - you can tag your dynamic content to your static content in the Schudio system.
-Consider putting a tag in place so whenever you write a sport related News Article, Event or Blog you can make it appear on your sport premium page as related content.
+- News/Events/Blogs - tag your dynamic content to your static content in the Schudio system.
+Consider putting a tag in place so whenever you write a sport-related News Article, Event or Blog you can make it appear on your sports premium page as related content.